maicodio/ngm-carousel/README.md

-# ngmd-carousel
+# ngm-carousel

-Just another carousel component for Angular
+Just another carousel component for Angular.
+The "m" stands for minimalist behaviors and options.

 ## Why another carousel component?